skyaxe97/tp/docs/DeveloperGuide.md

 ##### Implementation

-Every time **LifEasier** starts up, it automatically updates the dates of recurring tasks, and deletes tasks that are in the past and no longer set to repeat. **LifEasier** performs this step after loading the tasks and notes from the save files into NoteList and TaskList.
+Every time  a new task is added and when **LifEasier** starts up, it automatically updates the dates of recurring tasks, and deletes tasks that are in the past and no longer set to repeat.
+On startup, **LifEasier** performs this step after loading the tasks and notes from the save files into NoteList and TaskList.
 It does so by iterating through the list, and checking the `start` variable of each task.
 If the date of `start` is before the current date, the `recurrences` variable is checked.
 If `recurrences = 0`, the task is deleted.
 Else, the task's date is moved forward by 1 week and `recurrences` is